 National Museum of Japanese History

-The National Museum of Japanese History (国立歴史民俗博物館, Kokuritsu Rekishi Minzoku Hakubutsukan), located in Sakura City near Narita Airport, gives a detailed look at how Japan’s culture and society have evolved through time.
-Built on the former grounds of Sakura Castle, the museum features six main galleries that walk you through Japan’s journey from prehistoric times to today.
-These exhibits include real artifacts, life-sized models, and clear, engaging displays with English explanations.
+The National Museum of Japanese History (国立歴史民俗博物館, Kokuritsu Rekishi Minzoku Hakubutsukan), located in Sakura City near Narita Airport, offers an in-depth exploration of Japan’s cultural and historical development.
+Situated on the former site of Sakura Castle, the museum spans six comprehensive galleries that guide visitors through the country’s evolution—from prehistoric times and ancient rituals to the samurai era, modernization, and postwar society.
+These galleries feature authentic artifacts, immersive life-sized reconstructions, and interactive displays, all accompanied by clear English explanations that make complex historical topics both accessible and engaging.

 Hours and Fees